mp-v99/Project-Library-/README.md

 This approach allows for smooth scalability whenever a new feature is added.
 The focus isn’t just on tracking values, but understanding the scope of each Book instance and maintaining strict logical flow.

+This allowed me to easily add the event listeners for delete button and toggle button.
+The scope of displayBook() function lets it know which isntance of the book it is working with and the use of findIndex() helps tackle the specific Book property.
+Allowing for a simple function that either deletes a book or toggles its read status between true and false:

 ![Project Screenshot](pics_folder/project-screenshot.png)

 I like to think of prototypal inheritance as an infinite set of motherboards with labels: